5 recommended OTC drugs

 Rubber band ligation, sclerotherapy, hemorrhoidectomy — for grade III-IV or refractory hemorrhoids.
 Modern procedures: HAL-RAR, laser, THD — less painful.

-Heavy bleeding, hemorrhoidal thrombosis (acute severe pain, hard bluish-black nodule — may require surgical evacuation in 48-72h).
-Blood + weight loss + bowel changes — rule out colorectal cancer.
+Heavy bleeding, hemorrhoidal thrombosis (acute severe pain, a hard, bluish-black lump — may require surgical evacuation within 48-72h).
+Blood + weight loss + change in bowel habits — rule out colorectal cancer.

 Search the pharmacy